 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
-With Real-time Customer Profile, you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data.
-Profile allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.
-This overview will help you understand the role and use of Real-time Customer Profile in Experience Platform.
+With Real-Time Customer Profile, you can see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
+Profile allows you to consolidate your customer data into a unified view offering an actionable, timestamped account of every customer interaction.
+This overview will help you understand the role and use of Real-Time Customer Profile in Experience Platform.

-Although Real-time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile store.
-In other words, the Profile store is separate from Catalog data (Data Lake) and Identity Service data (identity graph).
+Although Real-Time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile data store.
+The Profile store is separate from catalog data in the data lake and Identity Service data in the identity graph.

 Each individual customer profile is composed of multiple profile fragments that have been merged to form a single view of that customer.
 For example, if a customer interacts with your brand across several channels, your organization will have multiple profile fragments related to that single customer appearing in multiple datasets.
 When these fragments are ingested into Platform, they are merged together in order to create a single profile for that customer.

-When the data from multiple sources conflicts (for example one fragment lists the customer as “single” while the other lists the customer as “married”) the merge policy determines which information to prioritize and include in the profile for the individual.
-Therefore, the total number of profile fragments within Platform is likely to always be higher than the total number of merged profiles, as each profile is composed of multiple fragments.
+When the data from multiple datasets conflicts (for example one fragment lists the customer as “single” while the other lists the customer as “married”) the merge policy determines which information to prioritize and include in the profile for the individual.
+Therefore, the total number of profile fragments within Platform is likely to always be higher than the total number of merged profiles, as each profile is typically composed of multiple fragments from multiple datasets.

 A profile is a representation of a subject, an organization or an individual, composed of many attributes (also known as record data).
 For example, the profile of a product may include a SKU and description, whereas the profile of a person contains information like first name, last name, and email address.
 Using Experience Platform, you can customize profiles to use specific data relevant to your business.
 The standard Experience Data Model (XDM) class, XDM Individual Profile, is the preferred class upon which to build a schema when describing customer record data, and supplies the data integral to many interactions between Platform services.
 For more information on working with schemas in Experience Platform, please begin by reading the XDM System overview.